 The agenda for each Board meeting includes a declaration of pecuniary and non-pecuniary interests in relation to matters under consideration on that agenda.
-Any such declarations are minuted.
+Any such declarations are recorded in the Minutes.

-The Register of Interest will be reviewed on an annual basis and all Board Members received training at an induction session prior to the first meeting of the Board.
-Advice on potential conflicts can be sought from Democratic Services officers at any time.
+The Register of Interests will be reviewed on an annual basis and all Board Members receive training at an induction session prior to their first Board meeting Advice on potential conflicts can be sought from Democratic Services officers at any time.

+Publishing The scheme manager for a (12) Identify, evaluate and manage dual interests [83].
+(13) Use a register of interests to record and monitor dual interests [84].
 (14) Capture decisions about how to manage potential conflicts of interest in their risk register or elsewhere [84].
 (15) The register of interest and other relevant documents should be circulated to the board for ongoing review [84].
 (16) The register of interest and other relevant documents should be published [84].
 (17) Conflicts of interest should be included as an opening agenda item at board meetings and revisited during the meeting where necessary [85].
 (18) Establish and operate procedures which ensure that boards are not compromised by potentially conflicted members [86].
 (19) Be open and transparent about the way they manage potential conflicts of interest [87].
 (20) Seek professional legal advice when assessing any option when seeking to manage a potential conflict of interest [88].
 (21) Membership of boards should be designed with regard to proportionality, fairness and transparency and with the aim of ensuring that the board has the right balance of skills, experience and representation [91].
-The Board comprises representation from employers and members.
-All member representatives have a pensions background, and employer representatives are fully conversant with LGPS issues.
+(1) Schemes should also publish useful The Board comprises representation from employers and members.
+All scheme member representatives have a pension related background, and employer representatives are fully conversant with LGPS issues.
 Publishing information about schemes [92 - 99] The scheme manager for a public service scheme must publish information about the pension board for the scheme(s) and keep that information up-to-date.
-The information must include: • who the members of the pension board are • representation on the board of members of the scheme(s), and (1) Schemes should also publish useful related information about the pension board such as set out in 96 and 97.
-(2) Have policies and processes to monitor all published data on an ongoing basis to ensure it is accurate and complete [98].
-The Fund has a dedicated web page that includes details such as: Board membership; Board terms of reference; A link to the Lancashire County Council website detailing agendas and minutes of the Board's meetings The Fund publishes all statutory documents on the Your Pension Service website www.yourpensionservice.gov.uk The website is reviewed at least annually and updated accordingly, as are other media such as leaflets/guides etc. Additionally whenever regulatory or other significant changes occur, relevant media/documentation are reviewed and changed at the time.
+(1) Schemes should also publish useful related information about the pension board such as set out in 96 and 97.
+Board membership; Board terms of reference;